What if I told you that adding one simple image to your web page or printed piece could increase the time and attention people pay to your marketing?

 They’re important because:

-- Social media speaks in images: between the oversized Facebook timeline cover image, to image-centric Pinterest, social media runs on images.
+- Social media speaks in images: between the oversized Facebook timeline cover image, to image-centric Instagram and Pinterest, social media runs on images.

-- Images help to communicate more than words alone, especially with today’s short attention spans
+- Images combined with text communicate more than words alone, which is important — especially with today’s short attention spans.

-Images are especially effective vehicles to activate associations.
+Images are especially effective at activating associations.
 If you spark an experience or memory with your image, you can convey meaning that goes well beyond the picture itself.

 As a matter of fact, whole businesses have sprung up around the idea of using images to facilitate communication.
 VisualsSpeak is a perfect example.
 It helps people create new stories about themselves and their organizations using the power of images.